evidence-dev/evidence/sites/docs/pages/deployment/netlify/index.md

 sidebar_position: 4
 hide_table_of_contents: false
 title: Netlify
-description: Deploy Evidence to Netlify
+description: Deploy Evidence to Netlify by linking to a Git repository.
+Netlify supports custom domains, global passwords, and GitHub Actions for data refresh.
 og:
     image: /img/deployment/deploy-netlify.png
 ---

 [Netlify](https://www.netlify.com) is a cloud platform for building and deploying web apps and frontend sites.
-Netlify can be used to deploy Evidence from a Git repository.
+Netlify can deploy Evidence apps from a Git repository.

 <Alert status=warning>